Developer Terms and Conditions

 8.3.2 complying with any specifications; or

-8.3.3 being fit for purpose.
+8.3.3 being fit for any specific purpose.

 8.4 Save as provided in this Agreement, no representations, warranties or other terms, express or implied, statutory or otherwise, as to condition, quality, performance, or fitness for purpose are given or assumed by Reapit in respect of the Services, and all those representations, warranties and terms are excluded save to the extent that any exclusion is prohibited by law.